cloudstead/cloudos-lib/README.md

 cloudos-lib
 ===========

-* src: a Java facade for cloud compute and storage resources.
+* src: Java APIs for cloud compute and storage resources, and common account functions.
 * chef-repo: set of common cookbooks used by cloudos-server

 # Compute